peteroupc/html3dutil/doc/H3DU.Mesh.md

 Recalculates the normal vectors for triangles in this mesh.
-For this to properly affect shading, each triangle in the mesh must have its vertices defined in counterclockwise order.
+For this to properly affect shading, each triangle in the mesh must have its vertices defined in counterclockwise order (if the triangle is being rendered in a right-handed coordinate system).
 Each normal calculated will be normalized to have a length of 1 (unless the normal is (0,0,0)).

 #### Parameters